2giosangmitom/nixos-config/README.md

 - **CLI Command Central:** Enjoy a meticulously configured suite of command-line tools for a productive workflow.
 - **Home-Manager Integration:** Manage user-specific packages and configurations with ease.
 - **Hyprland Haven:** Embrace the efficient and aesthetically pleasing Hyprland window manager.

+## Contributing

+Contributions are welcome!
+If you have any suggestions, improvements, or new features to add, feel free to open an issue or pull request.

+## Acknowledgements

+Special thanks to the NixOS community for their excellent tools and resources, without which this configuration wouldn't be possible.

+---

+Happy hacking! 🚀